-The first round pick in the 1985 NFL Draft, who had just won a National Championship with the Clemson Tigers, became a household name in his rookie season in Chi Town, but not only for his work in the trenches on defense.
+The first round draft pick in the 1985 NFL Draft, who had just won a college football National Championship with the Clemson Tigers, became a household name in his rookie season in Chi Town, but not only for his work in the trenches on defense.
+He was famously remembered for his large frame, one that made him one of the biggest players in NFL history.

 While his career saw him reach monolithic levels of fame, the former NFL player has endured immense struggles with his health since he retired from professional football.